d3/d3-scale/README.md

 A special value for [*ordinal*.unknown](#ordinal_unknown) that enables implicit domain construction: unknown values are implicitly added to the domain.

 #### Band Scales

+Band scales are like [ordinal scales](#ordinal-scales), except the output range is continuous and numeric.

 <a name="band" href="#band">#</a> <b>band</b>()